zjaco13/ai-on-eks/website/docs/blueprints/inference/GPUs/aibrix-deepseek-distill.md

 #### Accessing the model using gateway

-Gateway is designed to serve LLM requests and provides features such as dynamic model & lora adapter discovery, user configuration for request count & token usage budgeting, streaming and advanced routing strategies such as prefix-cache aware, heterogeneous GPU hardware.
+Gateway is designed to serve LLM requests and provides features such as dynamic model & LoRA adapter discovery, user configuration for request count & token usage budgeting, streaming and advanced routing strategies such as prefix-cache aware, heterogeneous GPU hardware.
 To access the model using Gateway, Please run the below command

 ```bash